shawndotey/jflow/README.md

 jFlow Framework, is a model framework for node.js and in the browser.
-It provides a common component structure for maintainable and reusable code with asynchronous flow control.Some key fetures include:
+It provides a common component structure for maintainable and reusable code with asynchronous flow control.Some key features include:

 *	Any number of asynchronous functions can be grouped / organised without the need for callbacks.
 *	Components contain a reusable structure provided in traditional object oriented programming such as static, public and private members.